 - Mathallen Oslo.
 This food court allows you to taste the best examples of Norwegian regional cuisine and international fusion.

 - Kafe Oslo at Literaturhuset.
 Located in the Literature House, this café is a lovely place where you can taste authentic Norwegian dishes.

 - Ekeberg Restaurant.
 Featuring a summertime terrace, this restaurant is known for elegant cooking and a long history.

 - Vaaghals.
 The contemporary interior and environment is combined here with authentic Norwegian ingredients, including vegetables, foraged herbs, wild fish, and dry-aged meat.

 - Syvenkiosken.
 Hot dogs starting from 20 NOK are something that attracts both locals and tourists to this place, one of the last of its kind in Oslo.

 - Punjab Tandoori.
 Good value lunch deals, delicious Indian meals, and a specific interior make this Indian restaurant stand out.

 - Fiskeriet.
-Seafood is something you can’t imagine a Norwegian cuisine without, and you can buy fresh seafood and fish at this seafood store.
-Don’t miss to order a lunch or dinner here.
+Seafood is something you can’t imagine Norwegian cuisine without, and you can buy fresh seafood and fish at this seafood store.
+Don’t miss to order lunch or dinner here.

 - Taco República.
 The most outstanding taqueria in Oslo, which sells tacos with locally bought fillings.
 In particular, you should definitely try the fish tacos.

 - Mucho Mas.
-Now, Oslo can boast a high-quality Mexican restaurant, featuring the full Tex-Mex menu.
-Burritos, nachos, and tacos are available in the menu.
+Now, Oslo can boast a high-quality Mexican restaurant, featuring a full Tex-Mex menu.
+Burritos, nachos, and tacos are available on the menu.